 Azure Functions enables us to run small chunks of code in the cloud and pay on demand, only when the code runs.
 Running small solutions can even be free.
 The development environment is flexible, you can develop your functions directly through the Azure Portal or locally in Visual Studio.

-This article focuses on continuous integration through Visual Studio as it would be done for a bigger solution.
+This article focuses on continuous integration through Visual Studio as larger companies would do it for a bigger solution.

 What is new in the Azure Functions process?

 Azure Functions code has always been tightly linked with the .NET version of Azure Functions Runtime.
-Unfortunately, this means that you weren’t able to write your code using the latest version of .NET until the Azure Functions team at Microsoft updated their Azure Functions .NET Runtime.
+Unfortunately, you couldn’t write your code using the latest version of .NET until the Azure Functions team at Microsoft updated their Azure Functions .NET Runtime.

 To avoid this inconvenience, Microsoft introduced the Isolated Process model.
-It allowed us to write the Azure Functions code using any version of .NET, saving developers from future headaches and giving them the flexibility they need.
+It allowed us to write the Azure Functions code using any version of .NET, saving developers from future headaches and giving them the necessary flexibility.

 Phases of support for in-process and isolated process through .NET releases

 Running .NET functions in an out-of-process model has many benefits.
-It gives you complete control of the process so you can manage the app’s start-up, configuration and the middlewares.
+It gives you complete control of managing the app’s start-up, configuration and the middlewares.
 Assemblies from your app don’t conflict with different versions of the identical assemblies used by host processes.

-Isolated processes are becoming the recommended way of creating Azure Functions, as shown in the image above.
+As shown in the image above, isolated processes are becoming the recommended way of creating Azure Functions.
 According to the announcements, in-process functions are to be fully retired in favor of isolated functions, however not before .NET 7 (scheduled to ship in November 2022) becomes available.

 How to create an Azure project